graphiks/Port-Windows-11-XiaoMi-9/guide/install-2.md

 ```

 ## Installing Windows
+* Below, we assume that your ESP drive letter is the letter X
+* Below, we assume that your Win drive letter is the letter Y

 > Replace `path\to\install.wim` with the actual path to install.wim.

 > If you are using an ISO file, it is located in the sources folder inside the ISO.
 Mount the ISO with Windows Explorer and then copy the path to it.
 > Alternatively, use one of the install.esd files from the Google Drive at the top of this page.
-Touch doesn't seem to work on 23h2, so use 22h2.

 ```cmd
 dism /apply-image /ImageFile:path\to\install.wim /index:1 /ApplyDir:X:\